m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 ## Security Planning: Controls
 Security planning involves understanding which security controls make the most sense for a given organization’s assets and threat posture.
 Let’s take a look at a few of these controls.

 **Identity and Access Management** (IAM) is a popular security control.
-The “identity” part of IAM serves to identify a user who is requesting any type of resource present in the system.
-The “access management” component of IAM serves to perform access control on the resource, ensuring that a user has sufficient permission to access the resource they have requested.
+The "identity" part of IAM serves to identify a user who is requesting any type of resource present in the system.
+The "access management" component of IAM serves to perform access control on the resource, ensuring that a user has sufficient permission to access the resource they have requested.

 Credentialing is another security measure that concerns resource access.
 When a business provides a user with a credential, the credential serves as a proxy for the user’s identity, allowing them to access resources without explicitly identifying themselves each time.